mebeim/aoc/2020/README.md

 with `1`.
 Then, separate the first 7 and the last 3, and use [`int(x, 2)`][py-builtin-int] to convert them to integers.

-Normally, to replace a characters in a string you would use [`str.replace()`][py-str-replace], so something like this:
+Normally, to replace a character in a string you would use [`str.replace()`][py-str-replace], so something like this:

 ```python